paszu/3DSRepo/Part-5-(arm9loaderhax).md

 You will no longer be able to boot without the SD card in, that is normal.
 You will now boot a Custom Firmware based SysNAND by default.
 You can now hold Select on boot to launch the Luma3DS configuration menu.
-You can now hold Start on boot to launch Hourglass9, a full featured NAND tool.
+You can now hold Start on boot to launch Hourglass9, an arm9loaderhax safe NAND tool.
 You can now hold Y on boot to launch EmuNAND9, a full featured RedNAND and SD management tool.
-You can now hold X on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/4hwuhf/) to an installable file.
+You can now hold X on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to [convert a physical game cart](https://www.reddit.com/r/3dshacks/comments/4qgap3/) to an installable file.

 You can update your arm9loaderhax installation in the future by following the instructions on the [Updating arm9loaderhax](https://github.com/Plailect/Guide/wiki/Updating-arm9loaderhax/) page.